csyben/PYRO-NN-Layers/README.rst

 For convenient use of the layers also install https://github.com/csyben/PYRO-NN

-If you find this helpful, please cite ....The publication can be found under (https://frameworkpaper)
+If you find this helpful, we would kindly ask you to reference our article.
+The arXiv preprint can be found under https://arxiv.org/abs/1904.13342

 Installation